< Back

 • Documents with invalid or incomplete patient references

-• Unstructured document types that cannot be parsed into Encounter-based events
+• Unstructured document types that cannot be parsed into Encounter events

 Patient Enrollment Changes

-Clinical Alerts are triggered only for patients who are actively enrolled at the time of the network query.
-The following enrollment-related behaviors affect whether alerts are generated:
+Clinical Alerts are triggered only for patients who are actively enrolled at the time qualifying document activity is processed.

-• If a patient is enrolled but later removed, alerts will not be generated for subsequent queries
+• If a patient is enrolled but later removed, alerts are not generated for subsequent qualifying document activity.

-You should monitor enrollment lists regularly and coordinate any enrollment updates with care teams and workflows.
+You should monitor enrollment lists regularly and coordinate enrollment updates with downstream workflows.

 Delayed Alerts

-• Documents may be retrieved hours after the original network query, depending on source system behavior
+• Documents may become available hours after the originating network activity, depending on source system behavior

 • Parsing and Encounter generation may take additional time if document content requires review